lynarvi/Chicago-Data/README.md

     5 chic 32.0 28.875
     6 chic 40.0 35.125

 Note: We used `head()` function to select only the first 6 rows in the dataframe.
+It also applies with the `tail()` function.

+C. You can also omit variables using the `select()` function by using the negative sign.